 Qualified Basis: The product of the Eligible Basis and the Applicable Fraction and 1.3 (if located and eligible for the 30% boost).
-Refer to IRC Section 42(d).
+Refer to IRC §42(d).

 Qualified Census Tract (QCT): An area designated by the Secretary of HUD that is any census tract (or equivalent geographic area defined by the Census Bureau) in which at least 50% of households have an income less than 60% of the AMGI.
-Such QCT is eligible for the amount of credit calculated to be greater by increasing the eligible basis by 130%.
-(Refer to definition for Basis Boost).
-Refer to IRC Section 42(d)(5)(B)(ii).
+Such QCT is eligible for the amount of credit calculated to be

-Qualified Low-Income Building: Any building that is part of a qualified low-income housing project at all times during the period beginning on the first day in the compliance period on which such building is part of such a project and ending on the last day of the compliance period with respect to such building Refer to IRC Section 42(c)(2).
+Qualified Low-Income Building: Any building that is part of a qualified low-income housing project at all times during the period beginning on the first day in the compliance period on which such building is part of such a project and ending on the last day of the compliance period with respect to such building Refer to IRC 42(c)(2).

 Qualified Low-Income Housing Project: Any project for residential rental property if the project meets the 20/50 Test or the 40/60 Test, whichever is elected by the taxpayer.
 Any such election, once made, is irrevocable.
-Refer to IRC Section 42(g)(1).
+Refer to IRC $\frac{42}{g}(1)$ .

 Qualified Non-profit Organization: An organization described in IRC Section 501(c)(3) or 501(c)(4) that is exempt from federal income tax.
-Refer to IRC Section 42(h)(5)(C).
+Refer to IRC 42(h)(5)(C).